 Ask them to name themselves whenever they speak to ensure that people know and understand who is talking.
 Warn that putting the call on hold may make noise or music.
 If any of the participants need to leave the call early, they should inform about the leave beforehand.

-During the conference call, it’s significant to keep your participants engaged.
+When hosting conference calls, it’s significant to keep your participants engaged.
 The lack of physical presence may cause the participants to easily get sidetracked.
 To avoid this issue, try to engage everyone into the discussion.

 Ask questions and direct your speech to different people each time.
 Don’t forget to clarify if everything is understandable.
 It’ll also be great if you briefly pause every now and then to give the participants time to think and ask some questions.

 8. Wrap up